UniversalSuperBox/SparkBot/docs/quickstart.rst

 SparkBot requires the following software:

 * Python 3.5 or higher
-* Reverse proxy, such as nginx, for its webhook receiver
+* Reverse proxy, such as nginx, for its webhook receiver.
+We'll be using `ngrok`_ in this quickstart.

 Ubuntu 16.04
 ^^^^^^^^^^^^

 To install the prerequisites on Ubuntu 16.04::

-    sudo apt install python3 python3-virtualenv nginx
+    sudo apt install python3 python3-virtualenv python3-pip nginx

 Clone the source
 ----------------

-Clone the bot's source to the home directory of the user you will be running it as.
-I recommend creating a service account and using it to run the bot.

-From here on, we'll assume that the bot's source code is located in ``~/sparkbot``.
+Clone the bot's source to your desired location.
+From here on, we'll assume that the bot's source code is located in ``~/sparkbot``, but you can change the path as you need.

 Copy run.py.example
 -------------------